TOLL FREE: 1-866-611-2665

 Your arteries flow out of the heart, branching out and getting smaller as they go into your tissues until they become tiny capillaries.
 Capillaries provide oxygen and nutrients to the tissues, and receive carbon dioxide back from them.
 That carbon dioxide is then carried into larger and larger veins, which return blood to the heart.

 Age is a predominant risk factor when it comes to risk of heart failure.
-In fact in the United States, 50% of all heart failure diagnoses and 90% of all heart failure deaths occur in those aged 70 and above.
+In the United States, 50% of all heart failure diagnoses and 90% of all heart failure deaths occur in those aged 70 and above.
 Researchers credit these numbers with a “convergence of declining cardioprotective systems and increasing disease processes.”

 What this means is that while cardiovascular changes are a normal part of aging, when combined with risk factors for heart disease that are modifiable, they can increase your risk of heart failure.
 For example, high blood pressure, cholesterol levels, diabetes, obesity, and smoking are all risk factors for heart disease that you can address to help lower your risk.

 You can keep your level of risk low by: